 Heavy trains require careful management of the locomotive's driving controls to ensure the train is well under control.
-It is essential that you are fully familiar with the driving controls, the sequence those controls should be operated in, the performance capability of the locomotive and its braking performance.
-You also need to have a good understanding of how your train will behave given certain environmental factors, such as in wet conditions and for downhill or uphill grades and know the route your train is expected to take including all appropriate maximum permitted speeds, signals, signs and appropriate hazards.
+It is essential that you are fully familiar with the driving controls, the sequence they should be operated in, the locomotive's power characteristics and braking performance.
+You also need to have a good understanding of how your train will behave given certain environmental factors, such as in wet conditions and for downhill or uphill grades.
+Knowing the route your train is expected to take including all appropriate maximum permitted speed limits, signals, signs and appropriate hazards will also stand you in good stead.
 Finally, knowing the total length and weight of your consist will help guide you on how much power/brake to apply.